danielharrell/open-eyes-lect-2017-18/Open.md

 perfectly intact; and as full, perfectly whole.
 And we could say this perfection of outer sight is matched, even surpassed, by inner sight.
-For Leontius is able to damn his eyes, despite his loss of command over them.
-Let this loss still suggest a liberation of his eyes from any bounds.
+For Leontius is able to damn his eyes, despite his loss of command over them. <!--Perhaps put quote here--> Let this loss still suggest a liberation of his eyes from any bounds.
 Nonetheless, the result is not blindness, but sight; and not unconsciousness of the fact, but recognition of it.
 The result, in other words, suggests that true openness is boundless. ---As boundless, at least, as mere openness.

-And the case of Odysseus points to this more dramatically.
+And the case of Odysseus gives more dramatic indication of this.
 For while the suitors may get through Odysseus's door, they will not survive his awareness of it, or Penelope's.
-And the slaughter that results, within the house and visible to the reader, suggests more emphatically that true openness, in the end, is not within any bounds, but beyond all bounds.
+And the slaughter that results, within the house and visible even to us, thanks to Homer, suggests more emphatically that even true openness, in the end, is not within any bounds, but beyond all bounds.
+This boundlessness is even implied in our everyday speech: for again, we can say our eyes are open merely to mean we are awake.
+And this captures how we seem to see *through* our eyes to a whole world outside us---as if our eyes were transparent rather than opaque, provided a medium for sight rather than a boundary, and *carried* us to what we see rather than containing it.
-(Perhaps put sentence here about how this is even the case more prosaically, with the way our eyes are transparent.)

-Yet if true openness *is* beyond all bounds, then what makes it definite enough to be something rather than nothing, much less the kind of something with an inside, *open* to the outside?
-Or again, what makes being open possible, if this is not a way of being closed---that is, a way of being definite---that gives being open enough boundary to be something rather than nothing, and the kind of something with an inside, open to the outside?
+Yet if we now press the account in this opposite direction, against all bounds, we risk replacing our partial sense with nonsense.
+For suppose true openness *were* boundless.
+What then makes it definite enough to be something rather than nothing? ---Much less the kind of something with an inside, *open* to the outside?
+Or again, what makes being open possible, if this is not a way of being closed---that is, a way of being definite---that can give being open enough definition in turn, enough boundary, to be something rather than nothing, and the kind of something with an inside, open to the outside?

-(Begin here with eyes of Leontius and more generally.)

-. that our own way of
-being open in awareness can be as lawless as the suitors, and is therefore as boundless, , in a similar suggestion that true openness is real.
-And the spectacle of slaughter Homer allows us to see, inside his house, is another bit of evidence that awareness is lawless, boundless.
-And this suggests that awareness works The boundary broken Loss of mastery comes not with loss of sight. <!--Be sure in world talk to bring back Leontius and Odysseus losing world.
-Also use world as totality to argue for boundary.
-Nothing outside a totality.-->
+In light of this question, we might return to our partial sense, and try to complete it in the same direction, supposing there must be something bounded even in the eyes of Leontius, taking their fill of the spectacle.
+And evidence of the boundary is easy enough to find, especially if we press the comparison to unbroken jars. again, like unbroken jars, his eyes seem to be perfectly intact; like - Go back to eyes of Leontius.
+- Intact at bottom, along sides, but also at top.
+- Point out that they are intact, which already indicates a boundary.
+- Also, cannot be lidless in being eyes.
+(Can be poked, injured, etc.)
+- This suggests that they fill from within rather than without.
+- Also explains distinction between seeing the world and suffering it.
+- Move on to "world" talk more generally.
+    - World as totality, nothing outside totality.
+    - Don't forget to use world talk for Odysseus and Leontius if you can.
     - Case for opposite conclusion: awareness can contain this boundlessness, as if we were enclosed in openness not merely as an infinite parabola, but as an infinite circle.

-- Then move on to world vocabulary.

-- Need to re-write this next part, with greater connection to previous part.

-- Basic point: while the way open eyes need to be intact suggests a boundary, involving a letting in, there is another distinction, between spoiling and filling.

-- Way the account is radicalized: the world is not even "let into" our eyes, but is already there.

-We can press this account, and the skepticism it invites, if we focus on our own way of being open in awareness.
-Consider again the way that we seem to see through our eyes, as if they were open, to a whole world outside us.
-We say "*as if* they were open'' to acknowledge the sense in which they are *not* open, at least in the way a lidless jar is open.
-For open eyes can be poked, injured, even blinded---as if their staying open meant staying intact.
-(But this goes deeper.)

-- We call this figurative because eyes can be poked.
-- But this suggests they stay intact, a boundary like the one described above.
-Press on this.
+- Make comparison to infinite circle, to replace infinite ellipse.
+- Point out that circle closes boundary, even while being nowhere.

 But *are* they open, even in a figurative sense?
 Eyes could not be open